ismail38-collab/data_analysis_portfolio/PYTHON_PROJECTS/README.md

 8.  identify days with z score higher than 2 and put them into two dataframes
 9.  visualize results

-# Project 2 : calculating and visualizing volatility , cumulative return and return to risk ratio of Apple and Tesla stocks
+# Project 2 : Multi-Stock Price Analysis Project
 ## Project Summary
 In this project, 5 years of closing price data (2020–2025) for Tesla and Apple are analyzed to calculate cumulative returns, volatility, and return-to-risk ratios.
 The results are visualized to support clear comparisons between the stocks.
 ## About data
 * dataset includes closing prices of apple and tesla stocks for 5 years .
 Data is taken from yfinance through their python API.
 * original dataset does not require any cleaning
 ## Project worklow
-1.import libraires
+1. import libraires
-2.load data using yfinace API of python
+2. load data using yfinace API of python
-3.superficial observaitons to understand data 4.visualize stock prices
+3. superficial observaitons to understand data
+4. visualize stock prices
-5.calculate daily and cumulative returns of stocks visualize results 6.calculate volatlilty for 30 day windows visualize result 7.calculate cumulative returns for 30 day windows to align with volatility better 8.calculate return to risk ratio using cumulative return and volatility 9.visualize return to risk ratio for 2024
+5. calculate daily and cumulative returns of stocks visualize results
+6. calculate volatlilty for 30 day windows visualize result
+7. calculate cumulative returns for 30 day windows to align with volatility better
+8. calculate return to risk ratio using cumulative return and volatility
+9. visualize return to risk ratio for 2024